 Are you thinking about refinancing your home, whether to slash your monthly mortgage payments, lower the duration of your loan, or get access to cash to renovate your house?

 This big decision requires careful analysis, or you might be stuck with a situation you wish you could escape.
+Here are some tips to best prepare your home and bank account for refinancing.

 Regardless of the reason behind your quest to refinance, always ask yourself — and, where necessary, a professional — if refinancing your home will save you money, in the long run, or at least not cost you more than you can comfortably handle.
 All other questions stem from this all-important one: